anaszain89/anaszain89.github.io/index.md

 ---
 <div id="Top" name="Top">  </div>

-**I am currently part of the Solution Architecture and Engineering team at NVIDIA where I focus on Artificial Intelligence & High Performance computing applications in Healthcare.
+**I am currently part of the Solution Architecture and Engineering team at NVIDIA where I focus on Optimizing Deep Learning Training and Inference workflows within Healthcare.
 I have a PhD in Biomedical Engineering with expertise in medical imaging, machine/deep learning, computer vision techniques, image and time-series analysis.**

 * * *
 <div id="Updates" name="Updates">  </div>